 1. Aligning your sales and marketing teams

 This is crucial to the success of any Account-Based Marketing strategy, even a basic one.
-The sales and marketing stakeholders in your startup will have to collaborate to identify the high-value accounts the company wants to focus on at any given moment.
-They will need to work together on high-quality lists that will serve both sides.
+The sales and marketing stakeholders in your startup will have to collaborate to identify the high-value accounts.
+They will need to work together on generating high-quality lists that will serve both sides.

-This collaboration also helps create a custom-buying experience that ensures a seamless transition from lead to customer.
+This collaboration also helps to create a custom-built journey that ensures a seamless transition from lead to customer.
 The goal here is to identify the key accounts that are most likely to want to buy the products or service and will contribute the highest revenue to the company.
 Of course, such calibration is an ongoing process and not a one-time effort.